SPEEDRUNNING THE SPACETIME CONTINUUM

 TEXT NOTES

-This book has been conceived as a composite: part memoir, part field manual, part metaphysical reframing.
-Inspirationally, think Hunter S. Thompson meets Philip K. Dick meets Buckminster Fuller.
+This book has been conceived as a composite: part memoir, part field manual, part metaphysical treatise.

 The book is structured in three interwoven components:

-- Player’s Manual: applied techniques based on first-person experiential experimentation for navigating and hacking the hidden mechanics of reality
+- player’s manual: applied techniques based on first-person experiential experimentation for navigating and hacking the hidden mechanics of reality

 We are taught to navigate reality, not author it.

-In my analogy, jailbreaking serves as an analogue for what happens when a human begins modifying their neural operating system to access unauthorized functions of consciousness and perception.
 And yes — it sounds like The Matrix.
 That’s because it kind of is.

-Because we’ve hit a wall.
+We’ve hit a wall.
 Consensus reality is breaking.
 The political, ecological, and epistemic systems we relied on are in their terminal stage.
-The only question is: At what point are we going to admit current theories (and applications) of change are only yielding incidental incrementals and diminishing returns?
-And what process of objective enquiry will lead us to the conclusion that this has less do with the ills of a system or the vast resources of our opponents and everything to do with an outdated and misperceived model of reality?
+The only question is: At what point are we going to admit current theories (and applications) of change are only yielding diminishing returns?

 What we need now is not reform, but jailbreak.
 That starts by recognizing the true nature of the terrain: Spacetime is not the primary engine of reality — it’s the user interface.
 Which means: